Minidoka National Historic Site: Minidoka War Relocation Center

 The Minidoka War Relocation Center operated from 1942 to 1945 as one of ten camps at which Japanese Americans, both citizens and resident "aliens", were interned during World War II.
 Under provisions of President Franklin D. Roosevelt's Executive Order 9066, all persons of Japanese ancestry were excluded from the West Coast of the United States.
 At its peak, Minidoka housed 9,397 Japanese Americans, predominantly from Oregon, Washington, and Alaska.

 The Minidoka irrigation project shares its name with Minidoka County.
-The Minidoka name was applied to the Idaho relocation center in Jerome County, probably to avoid confusion with the Jerome War Relocation Center in Jerome, Arkansas.
+The Minidoka name was applied to the Idaho relocation center in Hunt of Jerome County, probably to avoid confusion with the Jerome War Relocation Center in Jerome, Arkansas.
 Construction by the Morrison-Knudsen Company began in 1942 on the camp, which received 10,000 internees by years' end.
 Many of the internees worked as farm labor, and later on the irrigation project and the construction of Anderson Ranch Dam, northeast of Mountain Home.
 The Reclamation Act of 1902 had racial exclusions on labor which were strictly adhered to until Congress changed the law in 1943.

 Population at the Minidoka camp declined to 8,500 at the end of 1943, and to 6,950 by the end of 1944.
 The camp formally closed on October 28, 1945.
 On February 10, 1946, the vacated camp was turned over to the U.S. Bureau of Reclamation, which used the facilities to house returning war veterans.

-The Minidoka War Relocation Center consisted of 36 blocks of housing.
+The Minidoka War Relocation Center consisted of 44 blocks of housing.
 Each block contained 12 barracks (which themselves were divided into 6 separate living areas), laundry facilities, bathrooms, and a mess hall.
 Recreation Halls in each block were multi-use facilities that served as both worship and education centers.
 Minidoka had a high school, a junior high school and two elementary schools - Huntsville and Stafford.
 The Minidoka War Relocation Center also included two dry cleaners, four general stores, a beauty shop, two barber shops, radio and watch repair stores as well as two fire stations.

 In June 1942, the War Department authorized the formation of the 100th Infantry Battalion consisting of 1,432 men of Japanese descent in the Hawaii National Guard and sent them to Camps McCoy and Shelby for advanced training.
-Because of its superior training record, FDR authorized the formation of the 442nd RCT in January 1943 when 10,000 men from Hawaii signed up with eventually 2,686 being chosen along with 1,500 from the mainland.
+Because of its superior training record, FDR authorized the formation of the 442nd Regimental Combat Team (RCT) in January 1943 when 10,000 men from Hawaii signed up with eventually 2,686 being chosen along with 1,500 from the mainland.
 The Minidoka Internees created an Honor Roll display to acknowledge the service of their fellow Japanese-Americans.
 According to Echoes of Silence, 844 men from this camp volunteered or were drafted for military service.
 Although the original was lost after the war, the Honor Roll was recreated by the Friends of Minidoka group in 2011 following a grant from the National Park Service.